gooddata/ui-sdk-examples/sales-embedding-demo/CONFIGURATION.md

 ## Opening sales-embedding-demo in Visual Studio Code

+* Open VSCode
-* Open VSCode (if you don't have VSCode, get it at https://code.visualstudio.com/)
+  * If you don't have VSCode installed, go to https://code.visualstudio.com/, download it and install it
-* At the top of your screen, click View --> Explorer
+* While in VSCode, at the top of your screen, click View --> Explorer
 * Click `Open Folder` and select `sales-embedding-demo` folder to be found in `~/Documents/my-projects/ui-sdk-examples/`
-* You can now open files by clicking Go --> Go to File…
+  * Hint: `~` means "home directory", i.e. `~/Documents/…` is the same as `/Users/<your-username>/Documents/…`

 <img src="public/configuration/01-vscode-01.png" width=800>
 <img src="public/configuration/01-vscode-02.png" width=800>